 shall be prima facie proof that such particular article or substance is a poison.

 [Section 58 amended by No. 48 of 1995 s.
-33 and 39.]
+33 and 39.].]

 59. Publication of list of licensed persons

-The Commissioner of Health shall in the month of August in each year cause to be published in the Government Gazette a list of the names and places of business of all persons who hold licences or permits under this Act, and the production of a copy of the Government Gazette containing any such list as last published shall be prima facie proof in all courts and in all legal proceedings that the persons specified in such list hold such licences or permits.
+The CEO shall in the month of August in each year cause to be published in the Government Gazette a list of the names and places of business of all persons who hold licences or permits under this Act, and the production of a copy of the Government Gazette containing any such list as last published shall be prima facie proof in all courts and in all legal proceedings that the persons specified in such list hold such licences or permits.

 [Section 59 amended by No. 28 of 1984 s.
 92; No. 12 of 1994 s.
-10.]
+10; No. 28 of 2006 s.
+282.]

 60. Proof of certificate of analysts